Pay attention to straight line winds

-How to stay safe from these winds that can cause severe damage.
+How to stay safe from these winds that can severely damage homes, landscapes and people.

-Straight-line winds can come in many forms.
-The common types are:
+Straight line winds can come in many forms.
+Two common types are:

-, but they lack the atmospheric rotation to form a funnel cloud.
-The aftermath will show the difference: If downed trees and other kinds of debris are in parallel rows, that signifies straight-line winds.
-Tornado damage is more sporadic and widespread.
+Straight line winds can cause the same level of damage as tornadoes, but they lack the atmospheric rotation to form a funnel.
+The aftermath will show the difference: If downed trees and other kinds of debris are in parallel rows, that signifies straight line winds.
+Tornado damage is more sporadic.

 How to stay safe from straight line winds